-Puerto Rico’s governor, Wanda Vasquez Garced, has pushed back a formal opening for tourism to August 15 due to an influx of travelers from COVID-heavy areas like Florida, the Puerto Rico tourism website
+Puerto Rico’s governor, Wanda Vasquez Garced, has pushed back a formal opening for tourism to August 15 due to an influx of travelers from COVID-heavy areas like Florida, the Puerto Rico tourism website reports.

 Within Puerto Rico itself bars, gyms, theaters, casinos and marinas must remain closed until July 31.
 Restaurants are limited to 50 percent capacity.
 Alcohol sales will not be allowed after 7 PM, and beach access is limited to exercise.
 There is a 10 PM to 5 AM curfew in place.